 As mandated by FISMA, the FMCS continues to maintain an information security program to support the confidentiality, integrity, and availability of agency information and information systems.
-FMCS worked diligently throughout FY 2022 to protect agency information and systems.
+The FMCS worked diligently throughout 2023 to protect agency information and systems.
 The agency performed routine IT security operations, as well as implemented programmatic and technological improvements to reduce agency cybersecurity risks.

-FMCS IT accomplishments for FY 2022 related to FISMA include the following: a successful launch of the CDM Defend F dashboard using Qualys agents aligned with DHS CISA's distributed and automated CDM initiatives, 100 percent implementation for the FMCS's privileged account holders to require PIV for computer login, successful pilot launch for MFA access to all Office 365 applications and services, 90 percent setup of network migration from physical on premises network to MS Azure cloud based infrastructure, greatly increasing our flexibility and COOP capabilities, successful launch of a web based notice submission and service request portal to eliminate paper forms (F-7, IAA, Requests for Mediation Services) and reduce repetitive and error prone data input by private, public, and other federal customers.
+The FMCS IT accomplishments for 2023 related to FISMA include the following: a successful launch of the CDM Defend F dashboard using Qualys agents aligned with DHS CISA's distributed and automated CDM initiatives, 100 percent implementation for the all FMCS account holders to require PIV authentication for computer login, 100 percent implementation of MFA access to all azure and Office 365 applications and services, launch and configuration of Azure Talon to maintain TIC 3.0 compliance for cloud environment, 99 percent migration from physical network on premises to MS Azure cloud based infrastructure, greatly increasing our flexibility and COOP capabilities, launch of Zscaler ZPA and ZIA to replace existing on-premises, physical VPN appliances, continued development and expansion of a web based notice submission and service request portal (F-7, IAA, Requests for Mediation Services) and reduction of repetitive and error prone duplicative data input by private, public, and other federal customers.